mvidner/ruby-dbus/README.md

 ## Note

-This form works in the same way as [original Ruby D-Bus bindings](https://github.com/mvidner/ruby-dbus) but it supports [EventMachine](http://rubyeventmachine.com).
+This fork works in the same way as [original Ruby D-Bus bindings](https://github.com/mvidner/ruby-dbus) but it supports [EventMachine](http://rubyeventmachine.com).

 You can bind it to the EM by calling `#eventmachinize`: